Automattic/wp-calypso/apps/editing-toolkit/README.md

 ### Building Individual _Plugins_

-You can also build one of the Plugins separately by appending the plugin slug onto the `build` portion of the command. eg:
+You can also build one of the plugins separately by appending the plugin slug onto the `build` portion of the command. eg:

 ```sh
 # Builds the `posts-list-block` Plugin only